bimdata/areas/README.md

 }
 ```

-The `$area` object will provide the following properties:
+The `$area` object provides the following properties:

 | Property | Description |
 | :--- | :--- |